IconoclastLabs/motion-rubberstamp/README.md

 #### Changing Icons?
 If you have our starter icon, or you've changed your mind on your icon it's easy to switch!
-Delete your current icons files with `_base` and copy in your new icons!
+Run `rake rubberstamp:revert` and then copy in your new icons to your resource folder.

 ## Contributing